Showing posts with label auto-criticism. Show all posts

 I am not persuaded Sylvia's "violent marriage" was always violent and that in life she was only a victim.
 She married Ted Hughes knowing he "bashed people around," admired "such violence, and I can see why women lie down for artists."
 Plath knew she fused Hughes's personal presence and power with what she recalled of her father.
 So her family had a role in her choice of mate and marriage dynamics, and it's worth looking into.

 Her family's gift to her, as far as we can prove, because physical abuse at home was not then a crime -- was verbal abuse.
-Sylvia Plath raised verbal abuse to an art form.
+Sylvia Plath raised verbal abuse to a fine-art form.
 That's why we love the Ariel poems and The Bell Jar and Journals.
 That's why we get our dopamine ya-yas no matter how many times we read her.

 Those who in life loved Sylvia Plath got burnt really badly.